sandipsahoo2k2/my/articles/engineering/ds/binary_trees.md

       - another for loop on the size of the queue on each iteration which tells the size of that level

   3. Vertical Order traversal ( Using map )
      This is an interesting problem frequently asked in coding interviews.
-[Watch this video](https://youtu.be/x6oAGPNqGzY) and learn how to solve such problems.
+[Watch this video](https://youtu.be/x6oAGPNqGzY) and learn howto solve such problems.

+  4. How to check if a leaf is left child ?
+     Check if node.left.left is null and node.left.right == null then its a left child.

   #### Few important operations